-Growing up, I’ve invariably been cautioned by my family and peers about my unfounded idealism and the high expectations that I had for my life.
-Perhaps there was a trace of naiveté in my youthful reveries but what others didn’t know was that I was willing to put in the work needed to make them a reality.
+Growing up, I’ve invariably been cautioned by my family and peers about my idealism and the high expectations that I had for my life.
+Perhaps there was a trace of naiveté in my youthful reveries but what others didn’t know was that I was willing to put in the work to make them a reality.

 The lack of ideal conditions did not deter them from carving out the time and space that were crucial to their success.
 J. K. Rowling was an unemployed single mother who sat in cafés and worked assiduously on the Harry Potter novels.
 Jim Carrey had to support himself as a janitor while doing small gigs in local comedy clubs.
 Ralph Lauren worked as a store clerk before he envisioned and built his fashion empire.

 There could be a zillion things that are competing for your attention such as your job, family, friends and household chores.
-You may feel that it is a waste of time to indulge in childish fantasies about a pipe dream that has no guarantee to materialize in your life.
+You may feel that it’s a waste of time to indulge in fantasies about a pipe dream that has no guarantee to materialize in your life.

 But the only reason it seems frivolous and beyond reach to us is because deep down we are intimidated by the sacrifices, risk and diligence that such a weighty undertaking necessitates.

-- Prioritize and commit: After gaining clarity on the roadmap that you will follow, the next step is to prioritize and commit to doing the things you need to do to execute your plan.
+3. Prioritize and commit: After gaining clarity on the roadmap that you will follow, the next step is to prioritize and commit to doing the things you need to do to execute your plan.
 This is probably where most people get stumped because it is emotionally laden and is dependent on the strength of our willpower and our character.

-- Stay inspired: Self-motivated people are rare to come by.
+4. Stay inspired: Self-motivated people are rare to come by.
 Most people can easily lose steam if they don’t receive some form of encouragement and appraisal during their pursuit.
-You don’t have to be a lone wolf on your journey towards success and it behooves you to seek partners who could be a sounding board and your cheerleader.
+You don’t have to be a lone wolf on your journey towards success – seek partners who could be a sounding board and your cheerleader.

 All my best on your journey,